tfsumon/byteboltsec-hugo-test/content/english/blog/what-is-a-data-breach.md

 This plan should include designated contacts, communication strategies, and specific mitigation measures.

-Ensure that all employees are familiar with the plan, so they can take appropriate actions immediately after discovering a breach.
+Ensure that all employees are familiar with the plan, so they can take appropriate actions immediately [after discovering a breach](https://breachsense.io/blog/after-a-breach/).
-### #5.
+#### #5.
 Ongoing Data Breach Monitoring
 Ongoing data breach monitoring is a proactive approach to cybersecurity that involves continuously tracking and scanning various data sources, both public and private, to identify any indications of compromised information.
-This process can include monitoring the dark web, hacker forums, paste sites, Telegram channels and various other platforms where stolen data might be sold or shared.
+This process can include monitoring the dark web, hacker forums, paste sites, Telegram channels, and various other platforms where stolen data might be sold or shared.
 ### 6 Tips for Employees

-1. **Be cautious with emails**.
-Be cautious when opening emails or attachments from unknown sources.
+1. **Be cautious with emails.** Be cautious when opening emails or attachments from unknown sources.
 Verify the sender and the content before opening any links or attachments.
-2. **Use strong passwords**.
-Create strong passwords and never share them with anyone.
+2. **[Use strong passwords](https://breachsense.io/blog/password-security-data-breach/).** Create strong passwords and never share them with anyone.
 Use a password manager to create unique passwords for each account.
-3. **Be mindful of personal information**.
-Do not disclose personal information to anyone, including over the phone or email, unless you have verified the identity of the person and the legitimacy of the request.
+3. **Be mindful of personal information.** Do not disclose personal information to anyone, including over the phone or email, unless you have verified the identity of the person and the legitimacy of the request.
-4. **Be cautious on public Wi-Fi**.
-Avoid using public Wi-Fi networks to access sensitive information or log into work-related accounts.
+4. **Be cautious on public Wi-Fi.** Avoid using public Wi-Fi networks to access sensitive information or log into work-related accounts.
-5. **Secure devices**.
-Always lock your computer or mobile device when not in use, and do not leave them unattended in public places.
+5. **Secure devices.** Always lock your computer or mobile device when not in use, and do not leave them unattended in public places.
-6. **Report any suspicious activity**.
-If you notice any suspicious activity or suspect a data breach, report it immediately to your IT department or supervisor.
+6. **Report any suspicious activity.** If you notice any suspicious activity or suspect a data breach, report it immediately to your IT department or supervisor.
 ## Conclusion
 Are you worried about the security of your company's sensitive data?